-This year we celebrate 15 years of the Amsterdam Science & Innovation Awards.
-The Awards were first organized in 2005 by the Faculty of Sciences, Mathematics and Computer Science (FNWI) of the UvA at Amsterdam Science Park.
-Since 2013, other knowledge institutions have joined like Vrije Universiteit Amsterdam, Amsterdam UMC, Amsterdam University of Applied Sciences but also Netherlands Cancer Insitute and research institutes at Science Park.
+In 2021 we celebrated 15 years of the Amsterdam Science & Innovation Awards.
+First organized in 2005 by the University of Amsterdam’s Faculty of Sciences, Mathematics and Computer Science (FNWI) for their researchers as the Science Park Nieuwe Ideeën Prijs.
+Since 2013, other knowledge institutions have joined such as Vrije Universiteit Amsterdam, Amsterdam UMC, Amsterdam University of Applied Sciences but also Netherlands Cancer Insitute and research institutes at Science Park.
 Since then it can rightly be called an Amsterdam Science & Innovation Award.

-The video below shows an overview of 15 years of celebrating idea’s deriving from Amsterdam research.
+The video below gives an impression of 15 years of celebrating idea’s deriving from Amsterdam research.

 In 2005, Walter Hoogland (UvA) initiated a competition for new ideas at the Science Park.
 When he retired as dean of the Faculty of Science, The Walter Hoogland Fund had been formed.
 The revenues were used to stimulate new ideas and entrepreneurial initiatives.